 5. Help them stay active

 Physical exercise is always important, but it becomes especially valuable as we get older.
-Studies show that older people who exercise tend to have enhanced digestion, better bone density and blood pressure, and a stronger immune system – the latter of which is of the utmost importance right now.
-While we’re still encouraged to go for regular walks, this may not be possible if the person you care for is vulnerable.
-But the good news is that there are plenty of ways for them to exercise from the comfort of their own home or garden.
+Studies show that older people who exercise tend to have enhanced digestion, better bone density and blood pressure, and a stronger immune system.
+There are plenty of ways for them to exercise outside or at home.

 6. Care for yourself

-No matter how capable and resilient you are, caring for older relatives can be upsetting, stressful and frustrating – and that’s without factoring in the extra anxieties we’re all dealing with right now.
-It’s more vital than ever to prioritise your own health and wellbeing during this time.
+No matter how capable and resilient you are, caring for older relatives can be upsetting, stressful and frustrating.
+It’s vital than ever to prioritise your own health and wellbeing too.
 No matter how busy you are, make sure you set aside time for yourself each day to do something you enjoy.
 It doesn’t matter what the activity is – it can be an evening stroll, a hot bath, or listening to music – but it’s essential you prioritise your own needs, not just those of your loved ones.

 Some helpful ways of dealing with stress are: